tanis2000/binocle-c/README.md

 Many of the concepts come from Matt Thorson's Monocle engine (the name of this project is a kind of joke around Matt's engine name as you can guess).

-Some of the code has been developed while Prime31 was working on its own C# engine called Nez so there will surely be similarities and lines of code that are almost the same.
+Some code has been developed while Prime31 was working on its own C# engine called Nez so there will surely be similarities and lines of code that are almost the same.

 The ECS has been inspired by [Artemis](https://github.com/junkdog/artemis-odb) and some parts have been taken from [Diana](https://github.com/discoloda/Diana)
 Other pieces of code have been taken here and there on the web and I can't recall where they come from.
 If you see some code that looks familiar, please let me know and I'll give full credits.